 To use Frankincense Essential Oil aromatically, you'll be breathing in in one of several ways:

-- Diffuse frankincense (with or without other oils) in a nebulizing diffuser, ultrasonic diffuser, or reed diffuser.
+Diffuse frankincense oil (with or without other oils) in a nebulizing diffuser, ultrasonic diffuser, or reed diffuser.

-- Add frankincense (with or without other oils) to diffusing jewelry.
+Add frankincense oil (with or without other oils) to diffusing jewelry.
 You may use any porous stone, leather, felt, or cord as a wearable diffuser.

-- Drip a few drops of frankincense into an oil inhaler and keep it with you, opening it to sniff periodically.
+Drip a few drops of frankincense oil into an oil inhaler and keep it with you, opening it to sniff periodically.

 Sniff the oil straight from the bottle

-- Apply frankincense in your hands, and bring your hands up to your face to breathe it in.
+Drip frankincense oil in your hands, and bring your hands up to your face to breathe it in.

-- Add a couple drops to the collar of your shirt or to your bed’s pillow case to breathe in
+Add a couple drops of frainkincense oil to the collar of your shirt or to your bed's pillow case to breathe in

 To use frankincense topically (on your skin), please dilute it.
-There are rare circumstances when frankincense may be use neat (without dilution), and many people swear by it but I highly recommend against it.
-I’m personally a huge advocate for using essential oils safely.
+There are rare circumstances when frankincense may be used neat (without dilution), and many people swear by it but I highly recommend against it.
+I'm personally a huge advocate for using essential oils safely.
 Not only will you save money helping your oil last longer, but you'll avoid any potential sensitization problems.

 I always suggest diluting at least 1 drop of frankincense essential oil to one drop of your favorite carrier oil at the minimum (50%), but usually coach my clients to use 1 drop of essential oil per 1ml of carrier oil as a general rule.
 For children, I recommend 1 drop of frankincense essential oil per ml of carrier oil.
-This is easiest to achieve by using a roller bottle and adding 1 drop per ml (usually a 10ml), and fill it the rest of the way with your favorite carrier oil.
+This is easiest to achieve by using a roller bottle and adding 1 drop per ml, filling the rest of the way with your favorite carrier oil.